vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VMsWithPowerStatus.md

 ### -silence

-The switch to supress selected log messages.
+The switch to supress log messages.

 ```yaml
 Type: SwitchParameter